kubeflow/website/content/en/docs/pipelines/upgrade.md

 +++
 title = "Upgrading"
-description = "How to upgrade or reinstall your Kubeflow Pipelines deployment" weight = 50
+description = "How to upgrade your Kubeflow Pipelines deployment" weight = 50

 +++